giridhar7632/parallaxEffect/README.md

 **using vanilla javaScript**
 <br/>
 <br/>
 One of the most popular effects of the modern web is the parallax effect.
 There are many java libraries available out there for creating the parallax effect.
 But we are going to use vanilla javascript to get it into action.
+Trust me! it's that simple.
 Then get started and follow along!
-You have to just have some beginner-intermediate knowledge about HTML, CSS and some javaScript
+You have to just have some beginner-intermediate knowledge about HTML, CSS and some javaScript.

 ## Getting Started